Unbiased approximation of posteriors via coupled particle Markov chain Monte Carlo: Application: Gaussian graphical models

-The univariate statistics of $x$ used to determine the number of MCMC steps $m_s$ are the log-likelihood $f_1(x) = \log\{p(y\cond x)\}$ and the number of edges $f_2(x) = |E|$.
-The adaptation results in $S=165$ temperatures with $m_s$ varying from 1 to 14 and a mean of 6 for $s>1$ and $m_1 = 15$.
+The statistics used to determine the number of inner MCMC steps $m_s$ are the log-likelihood $f_1(x) = \log\{p(y\cond x)\}$ and the number of edges $f_2(x) = |E|$.
+The adaptation results in $S=165$ temperatures with $m_s$ varying from 1 to 14 and a mean of 6 for $s>1$, whereas $m_1 = 15$.
 Indeed, having $\alpha_0 > 0$ ensures that the tempered posterior $\pi_{\alpha_1}(x)$ is further away from the uninformative prior $p(x)$ such that the number of MCMC steps for sufficient diversification of particles is limited.

-Algorithm~\ref{alg:cmcmc} is run for $l=40$ MCMC steps with $N=10^3$ particles, until the chains meet or when the time budget is up, whichever comes first.
+Algorithm~\ref{alg:cmcmc} is run for $l=40$ MCMC steps with $N=10^3$ particles, until the chains meet or when the time budget is up, whichever happens first.
 We do this repeatedly across 16 CPU cores simultaneously and independently.
 Our time budget is 72 hours.
-This results in 30 finished runs of Algorithm~\ref{alg:cmcmc} and 16 incomplete runs that are cut short due to running out of time.
-Such incomplete runs introduce a bias, though this bias decays exponentially with the time budget as discussed in Section~3.3 of \citet{Jacob2020_2}.
-Of the finished 30 runs, 19 meet in $\tau = 1$ step and the largest observed $\tau$ is $10$.
+This results in 30 finished runs of Algorithm~\ref{alg:cmcmc} and 16 incomplete runs that are cut short due to running out of time. \ad{The failure to meet suggests that this posterior is at the limit of what is computationally feasible with the version and numerical execution of coupled particle MCMC used in this work.} We discard the incomplete runs which introduces a bias, though this bias decays exponentially with the time budget as discussed in Section~3.3 of \citet{Jacob2020_2}.
+Of the 30 finished runs, 19 meet in $\tau = 1$ step and the largest observed $\tau$ is $10$.

-We use these runs to obtain multiple unbiased estimates based on \eqref{eq:unbiased} with $k = 7$ and $l=40$ where $h(x)$ is chosen to estimate the posterior edge inclusion probabilities, i.e.\ the posterior probability of whether an edge is included in the graph $G$.
+We use these runs to obtain multiple unbiased estimates based on \eqref{eq:unbiased} with $k = 7$ and $l=40$ where $h(x)$ is chosen to estimate the posterior edge inclusion probabilities, i.e.\ the posterior probability of an edge being included in the graph $G$.
 Figure~\ref{fig:edge_prob} shows the estimates.
 Since they result from averaging independent and unbiased estimators, we can also estimate their Monte Carlo error.
 Figure~\ref{fig:edge_prob} confirms that the chosen time budget is sufficient to achieve a usable posterior approximation with the standard errors maxing out at 0.11.
 Appendix~\ref{ap:comparison} compares these probabilities with estimates from running SMC once with a large number of particles.
 Figure~\ref{fig:median_prob} contains the median probability graph, i.e.\ the graph which includes edges with a posterior inclusion probability greater than $0.5$.